This guide is valid for users of self-hosted Prefect server or Prefect Cloud users with a tier that allows hybrid work pools.

 my_flow()

-Use the following AWS CLI command to create an ECR repository.
+Use the aws ecr create-repository command to create an ECR repository.
 The name you choose for your repository will be reused in the next step when defining your Prefect deployment.

 To have Prefect build your image when deploying your flow create a prefect.yaml file with the following specification: